AXERT®: A Migraine Pain Relief Solution for Your Adult and Adolescent Patients

 The development of a potentially life-threatening serotonin syndrome may occur with triptans, including AXERT® treatment, particularly when combined with selective serotonin reuptake inhibitors (SSRIs) or serotonin norepinephrine reuptake inhibitors (SNRIs).
 If combined treatment with AXERT® and an antidepressant is clinically warranted, patients should be closely observed for signs and symptoms of the serotonin syndrome such as mental status changes, hyperthermia, diaphoresis, labile blood pressure, tachycardia, hyperreflexia, incoordination and/or gastrointestinal symptoms, especially during treatment initiation and dosage escalation.
 Patients with the serotonin syndrome require immediate medical attention.

 Do not use AXERT® within 24 hours of ergotamine-containing or ergot-type medications, or another 5-HT1 agonist (e.g. triptan).
 Patients taking ketoconazole need a lower dose of AXERT®.
-Do not use if known hypersensitivity exists to AXERT®.
+Do not use if known hypersensitivity exists to AXERT® or any of its inactive ingredients.
 Use with caution in patients with known hypersensitivity to sulfonamides.

 The most common side effects in adults are nausea, somnolence, paresthesia, headache and dry mouth.